maxplanck-ie/ATACofthesnake/README.md

    --gtf genes.gtf --genomefasta genome.fa \
    --snakemakeprofile profile -b read_attracting_regions.bed

-Note that this pipeline depends on snakemake, and forces you to have a [snakemake profile](https://github.com/Snakemake-Profiles).
+Note that this pipeline depends on snakemake.
+Additionally, the snakemake environments are managed using conda, which means you need to have conda installed and configured.
+Make sure this is set in your snakemake profile (if you use one), when not using a profile, snakemake will be ran with the --use-conda flag by default.

 The default analysis will generate:

  - sieved bamfiles.